Skip to main content

 6. Linking and citation of examples

-All individual counterpoint examples on this website can be linked to and cited directly using stable, human-readable URLs.
-Each example is assigned a unique editorial number (1–38), reflecting its order of appearance in the counterpoint chapter of the treatise (see /contrapuncto).
+All individual counterpoint examples on this website can be cited using stable, human-readable URLs.
+Each example is assigned a unique editorial number (138), reflecting its order within the counterpoint chapter of the treatise.
+Direct links are created by appending the example identifier (e.g. ex14) to the chapter URL.
+For instance: https://aranda.improvisedcounterpoint.com/contrapuncto#ex14.

 Recommended citation format